-- Alpha-amylase from the GM A. niger (the enzyme) is used in the manufacture of potable alcohol and syrups.
-The enzyme would not perform a function in these products at the point of sale, and therefore meets the requirements for use as a processing aid. - The enzyme is derived from a GM strain of A. niger containing the alpha-amylase gene from the fungus Rhizomucor pusillus. - A. niger has a long history of safe use in food enzyme production and the Code currently permits several enzymes derived from the organism. - The enzyme produced by the proposed process is permitted for use in Denmark, France and Mexico.

-It is also understood that, as no genetically modified DNA or novel protein will remain in the food treated with the enzyme, there are no 'genetically modified' labelling requirements for use of this enzyme when used as a processing aid in the production of food.
+- Alpha-amylase from the GM T. reesei (the enzyme) is used in the manufacture of potable alcohol during the brewing process.
+The enzyme would not perform a function in these products at the point of sale, and therefore meets the requirements for use as a processing aid. - The enzyme is derived from a GM strain of T. reesei containing the alpha-amylase gene from the fungus Aspergillus kawachii. - T. reesei has a long history of safe use in food enzyme production and the Code currently permits the sue of several enzymes derived from the organism. - The enzyme preparation is permitted for use in France and Denmark.
+The enzyme has received Generally Recognised as Safe (GRAS) approval in the United States and is permitted for use as a processing aid. - No genetically modified DNA or novel protein will remain in the food treated with the enzyme.
+Therefore, there are no genetically modified labelling requirements for use of this enzyme when used as a processing aid in the production of food.

-On the basis of the information above and FSANZ's conclusion that there are no public health and safety issues associated with the use of alpha-amylase from A. niger as a processing aid, the departments support the progression of Application A1185.
+On the basis of the information above, and FSANZ's conclusion that there are no public health and safety issues associated with the use of alpha-amylase from T. reesei as a processing aid, the departments support the progression of Application A1195.